To put it simply, Dr. Scott Engel researches people’s behavior.

 While playing sports in junior college, Dr. Engel found his calling in a psychology class led by an inspiring, “awesome” instructor.

-After getting his undergraduate degree in psychology and master’s degree in clinical psychology, he realized that he enjoyed doing research over seeing patients in a clinical setting.
+He received his undergraduate degree in psychology and master’s degree in clinical psychology.
+Engel then realized that he enjoyed doing research over seeing patients in a clinical setting.

 So he pursued his Ph.D. in health and social psychology from North Dakota State University.
 In 1999, he started working with eating disorders at what is now the Center for Biobehavioral Research.